One look at the beast and you’ll see why they call him the “Junkyard” Buck.

 A small and a highly portable alternative.

 I knew the technology existed so where was it?
-How come no one seem to be using this technology?
+How come no one seems to be using this technology?

 And I waited.